The science (and business) of not losing your mind

 AlterEgo is an AI-enabled headset developed at MIT that can translate internal vibrations sent from the brain to the tongue or larynx, permitting a machine to speak words out loud that the wearer can’t.
 Elon Musk’s Neuralink has created an implantable brain-machine interface, which may allow people with paralysis to control smartphones and TVs with their minds (via a wireless connection); human trials have now begun.

 But the perhaps the biggest opportunity to effect change comes in the area of neurotech for dementia and related illnesses.
 An estimated 70% of dementia stems from Alzheimer’s disease, which afflicts some 5.8 million Americans—that’s one in 10 people over the age of 65.
 Women are more predisposed than men to contract Alzheimer’s, America’s sixth leading cause of death.
-Alzheimer’s and other dementias will cost the US an estimated $290 billion, and by 2050, $1.1 trillion.
+Alzheimer’s and other dementias will cost the U.S. an estimated $290 billion, and by 2050, $1.1 trillion.

 Some of the latest research around prevention and treatment of dementia centers on neuroplasticity, understanding the brain’s ability to change throughout one’s life.
 Wendy Suzuki, a professor of neural science and psychology at New York University and protégé of neuroscience pioneer Marian Diamond, has spent her career looking at the brain and cognitive abilities, including the role that exercise can play in improving memory.
 Suzuki’s 2018 TED talk on the brain-changing effects of exercise was the second most-popular of the year.
 (Full disclosure, Suzuki is a client of my firm.)

 Recently she founded BrainBody, a neurotech company that works with gyms and assisted living facilities to offer individualized cognitive health strategies and personalized physical workouts.
-The company marries science and infotech, collecting biodata from devices such as FitBits and Apple Watches, and cross-references that information with neurodata gathered through cognitive assessments on a smartphone before and after exercise.
+The company marries science and infotech, collecting biodata from devices such as FitBits and Apple Watches, and cross references that information with neurodata gathered through cognitive assessments on a smartphone before and after exercise.
 “Many of us have an intuitive sense that moving our bodies is good for our brain,” Suzuki tells me.
-“What people don’t realize is these beneficial effects of movement on the brain are not only immediate, but quantifiable. ”
+“What people don’t realize is these beneficial effects of movement on the brain are not only immediate but quantifiable. ”

 A growing number of startups are seeking to address this next frontier of health.
 Their success will depend not on promises but on their ability to show positive, scientifically validated results.
-But if they can prove their worth, the social—and commercial—opportunity is immense: consider that by 2030 all Baby Boomers, the most health-conscious cohort to date, will be over the age of 65.
+But if they can prove their worth, the social—and commercial—opportunity is immense: consider that by 2030, all baby boomers, the most health-conscious cohort to date, will be over the age of 65.

 And living healthier and longer, of course, is the ultimate hack.